 Wat Phra’s main attraction – Emerald Buddha

 The statue of Emerald Buddha stands between 60-75 cms in height and is made of jade, not emerald.
-It is perched high up in a box made out of the glass; this is why it becomes difficult to see the detailing of the statue.
+It is perched high up in a box made out of the glass; this makes it difficult to see the detailing of the statue.
 The statue depicts the Buddha sitting in the lotus position and is decorated beautifully during festivals and local occasions of Bangkok.

 The compound of the temple